jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Always implement things when you actually need them, never when you just foresee that you need them._ — Ron Jeffries

+_Write code as if you had to support it for the rest of your life._ ― Kevlin Henney

+_Well designed and written code doesn't require much maintenance.
+Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
+Thus is our curse.
+We're constantly exposed to bad code but rarely good code._ Jim Humelsine

+_Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships._ ― Linus Torvalds

+_TDD applies a pressure to create code that is objectively “higher quality.”
+This is irrespective of the talent or experience of the software developer.
+It doesn’t make bad software developers great, but it does make “bad software developers” better and “great software developers” greater._ ― David Farley

 # Documentation

 _If the code and the comments disagree, then both are probably wrong._ — Norm Schryer